SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - TITLE
+- These were server applications listening to network requests...
+  - And responding with HTML
+- Users could send input back to the server with HTML forms
+- JavaScript was developing this period, and frameworks like jQuery...
+  - Could add interactivity to pages with plugins
 - This architecture marked the beginning of web-based "applications"
 - Brought truly dynamic content to the web
 - These server applications could read/write to file systems and databases
   - Which meant they could provide dynamic content their users
-- JavaScript was developing this period, and frameworks like jQuery...
-  - Could add interactivity to pages with plugins
 - Tools like Wordpress, Rails, Django, and later Express were created to...
   - Build server-rendered sites
 - This architecture used two main patterns...